 This Andalusian city is full of flamenco shows—but which ones are worth attending?
 Check out our picks for the top four places to see flamenco in Malaga.

-Over centuries, flamenco has become an integral element of Andalusian culture.
-While most people envision the beautiful, graceful female dancers twirling around in the typical frilly dress, flamenco is more than just dancing.
-Singing, guitar playing and, of course, dancing all come together to create something magical.
+Over the centuries, flamenco has become an integral element of Andalusian culture.
+While most people envision graceful female dancers twirling around in the typical frilly dress, flamenco is more than just dancing.
+Singing, guitar playing, and, of course, dancing all come together to create something magical.

 Malaga has a beautifully vibrant flamenco scene.
-While some visitors might be lucky enough to stumble upon an impromptu show in the street or in a bar, it's not a bad idea to plan ahead.
-If you're researching where to see flamenco in Malaga, here are some of the best options in the city!
+While some visitors might be lucky enough to stumble upon an impromptu show on the street or in a bar, it's not a bad idea to plan ahead.

 Top Picks for Authentic Flamenco in Malaga